properhorse/grainfather_process/README.md

-Brewing with grainfather:
+﻿Brewing with grainfather:
 =========================

 Preparations:
 -------------

-- Check that all ingredients are available
+- Check that all ingredients are available / bought
-- Make sure the filter is in
+- Make sure the filter is in place
   - Add a SS mash wrapping to avoid loosing the rubber top.
-  - Usa a hose clamp to fasten the filter
+  - Use a hose clamp to fasten the filter
-- Fill machine with mashing water
-- Add inner bucket
-- Heat water up to the FIRST mashing temperature
+- Add water & heat water up to the FIRST mashing temperature
 - Have 2 fermentation bucket starsan-cleaned, 1 half-full to dip unclean items

 Mashing:
 --------

 - Pour grains in, stir to avoid dry patches
   - Add rice hulls if it's a wheat.
 More then the recipe says.
-3dkg
+3dkg at 23l?
 - Push the top plate to gently touch the grains
 - Start the mashing, set the pump to:
   - half after 10mins, to increase eff.
   - slow enough to barely have any overflow
 - Stop & stir during mashing to increase eff. if needed.